Welsh-Revenue-Authority/property-data-poc/en/index.md

 We’ve written up our findings for each of the prototypes which you can see on the [“page per prototype”](https://welsh-revenue-authority.github.io/property-data-poc/en/prototypes/).

+## Researching users and their needs

-## We did research to understand why location is sometimes inaccurate
+### Why is location sometimes inaccurate in LTT returns?

-**Who we did research with:** 4 x agents and intermediaries

-**What we wanted to understand:** How a property’s location is identified
+We did research with 4 x agents and intermediaries to learn how a property’s location is identified.

-### What we discovered:
+We discovered that:

-1. We discovered that different datasets were used by different people as their canonical source of truth.

-* Agents use the Land Title and what is written there as the definitive description of address whereas WRA use OS places as their canonical source.

-* The problem is that when the agent does a tax return they need to make address match their canonical source and the WRA need it to match theirs – it can’t always match both at the same time!

-* Having an agreed sense of what will form the canonical source of data will be essential to getting consistent and accurate data.
+* **Different datasets were used by different people as their canonical source of truth**.
+Agents use the Land Title and what is written there as the definitive description of address whereas WRA use OS places as their canonical source.
+The problem is that when the agent does a tax return they need to make address match their canonical source and the WRA need it to match theirs – it can’t always match both at the same time!
+Having an agreed sense of what will form the canonical source of data will be essential to getting consistent and accurate data.

-2. The completion of the LTT return is subject to errors because of manual rekeying

-* The act of completing the return involves the rekeying of information - which is time consuming and error prone and involves a high cognitive load for those doing it as they have to flip between documents (physical and electronic) and in some cases cannot cut and paste the data.
+* **The completion of the LTT return is subject to errors because of manual rekeying**.
+The act of completing the return involves the rekeying of information - which is time consuming and error prone and involves a high cognitive load for those doing it as they have to flip between documents (physical and electronic) and in some cases cannot cut and paste the data.
 The manual work of doing this together with the fact that the person doing it may not "own" the data because they have not worked on the transaction - introduces a higher risk of error.

-### What we don’t know:
-#### Canonical source of truth
+We'd like to learn more about:

 * What would be the best way to ensure that UPRN is attached to a location record?

 * Should the LTT return process be used to build a database of UPRN locations attached to Land Registry records that could be used to update Land Registry at some future point in time?

-#### LTT return completion

 * How many agents have their own bespoke systems for processing transactions?